Photo: Photo courtesy Butte-Silver Bow Public Archives · Press use with attribution

 A secondary set of reports involves the building's old fire-alarm system.
 The brass alarm bells in the engine bays were disconnected during the building's conversion to archival use in the 1980s, but staff have repeatedly reported hearing the bells ring at moments when the building is otherwise quiet.
 Rolling shelf cases in the lower-level archive have occasionally been reported to move overnight, and the original brass sliding pole still sits in the bay it served for eighty years.

 The most-circulated single anecdote involves a visitor who reported entering what she had taken to be the reading room and finding, briefly, a turn-of-the-century formal ball populated by firefighters in dress uniform.
 The narrative ends without resolution and circulates locally as one of the building's more colorful staff stories.
-Local historian Ellen Baumler, the late Montana state historian, has written sympathetically about the staff's experience that the firefighters never quite left the building.
+Local historian Ellen Baumler, the late Montana Historical Society interpretive historian, has written sympathetically about the staff's experience that the firefighters never quite left the building.

 Notable Entities